 5. Toyama Bay, Japan

-Our last item on this list is just a little bit different from the rest.
+This one is just a little bit different from the rest.
 Every other site we have profiled so far glows because of the algae present in the water.
 The glow at Toyama Bay comes not from phytoplankton but from a phosphorescent creature called the firefly squid.
 Every year from March to June, the bay becomes inundated with millions of these three-inch squid, which come up from the depths of the ocean to breed.
 As they fill the waters and beaches, both fishermen and tourist operations spring into action.
-You can see the several photos of this magnificent natural event in this short video:
+You can see the several photos of this magnificent natural event in the short video above.